 One of the features of our course is that you’ll be able to adapt the focus of your study to suit both your own practice and learning needs.
 To do this, with the dedicated support of your personal tutor, you'll develop your assignment by firstly considering the principles of assessment, then developing your ideas about risk assessment before moving onto a case study from your own practice and concluding with how you will apply your new learning.
 We'll encourage you to use your own local policies, guidance and directives – as well as national ones – to support your study.

 Assessment is by a 6,000-word patchwork text.
 You’ll work on this throughout the course, so there's no essay to write at the end.

 You’ll be studying by distance learning, so there aren't any set study dates and you won’t need to come onto our campuses.
 However, you are expected to set aside at least one day each week for study, and to follow the module structure rigorously.
 You can do this from anywhere with an internet connection.

-Our course is relevant to professionals working in the field of mental health, or people with an interest in mental health practice.
+Our course is relevant to professionals already working in the field of mental health, or those with a keen interest in contemporary mental health practice.

 Short course continuing professional development (12 weeks)